elastic/elasticsearch/README.md

 Otherwise, the plugin will only read the _default_, vanilla configuration of Hadoop and will not be able to recognized the plugged in file-system.

 ## Feedback / Q&A
 We're interested in your feedback!
-You can find us on the User [mailing list](https://groups.google.com/forum/?fromgroups#!forum/elasticsearch) - please append `[Hadoop]` to the post subject to filter it out.
+You can find us on the [forum](https://discuss.elastic.co) - please use the Hadoop channel.
 For more details, see the [community](http://www.elasticsearch.org/community/) page.

 ## License
 This project is released under version 2.0 of the [Apache License](http://www.apache.org/licenses/LICENSE-2.0)